Searching for doubly charmed baryon from $\overline{B}_c$ meson decays: Acknowledgments

 \section{Acknowledgments}

 Y.X. acknowledges the support by National Natural Science Foundation of China under Grant No. 12005294, and the Fundamental Funds for Key disciplines in Physics with No.2022WLXK05.
-J.X. is supported by National Natural Science Foundation of China under Grant No. 12105247, the China Postdoctoral Science Foundation under Grant No. 2021M702957.
+J.X. is supported by National Natural Science Foundation of China under Grant No. 12105247.